pastorryanhayden/camprhino2/donate.md

 **We also provide an amazing short-term missions trip opportunity for American students.** Bible College Students and other ministry minded young people will have the opportunity to travel to Africa for a season, work in South African churches with veteran missionaries, and help in the camp as counselors and camp staff.

-[Donate Today](https://visionmissions.org/give/)&nbsp;(You can donate by clicking this link which takes you to our mission: Vision Baptist Missions.&nbsp; Choose or write in the amount then assign: Special Project- Camp Rhino- S. Africa or Mark Coffey- South Africa.&nbsp; You will receive a tax receipt for your gift from VBM which is a 501c3 Tax Exempt organization.)
+[Donate Today (You can donate by clicking this link which takes you to our mission:](https://visionmissions.org/give/){: target="_blank"} Vision Baptist Missions.&nbsp; Choose or write in the amount then assign: Special Project- Camp Rhino- S. Africa or Mark Coffey- South Africa.&nbsp; You will receive a tax receipt for your gift from VBM which is a 501c3 Tax Exempt organization.)